AdyGCode/SaaS-FED-Notes/session-01/S01-Development-Environments.md

 | MAMP/MAMP Pro         |             |   Y   |       |
 | …                     |             |       |       |

-- *If using Laravel herd on PC, then you will need to install MariaDB, MySQl or Postgres on your system using an installer.*
+- *If using Laravel herd on PC, then you will need to install MariaDB, MySQL or PostgreSQL on your system using an installer.*